NicolaiHaaberJunge/UiOcat/README.md

 ## Installation

-With a python environment configures (conda or pipenv), clone the repo and simply:
+With a python environment configured (conda or pipenv), clone the repo and simply:

 ```
 cd UiOcat